bcgov/mds/tests/functional-tests/README.md

 ### The login test fails locally

 If you've never managed to run the functional tests locally before, confirm that your .env file matches the .env example.
 You will need to get the password from openshift secrets.

 ### Data clean up error: role "mds" does not exist

 You may be running postgres locally for a different project.
-You should stop that process and then run `make database` in the project root.
+You should stop that process and then run `make db` in the project root.